 21-22-23.
 INORGANIC CHEMISTRY.
 A systematic study of typical metals and non-metals together with a survey of all the elements.
 Emphasis is placed on fundamental principles and theories.
-Three credits; autumn, winter, spring.

-21A-22A-23A.
-INORGANIC CHEMISTRY QUIZ SECTIONS AND LABORATORY.
 Mathematics 21 prerequisite or taken concurrently.
+Three lectures and five to six hours laboratory per week.
+Five credits; autumn, winter, spring.

-Two credits; autumn, winter, spring.
+25-26-27.
+INORGANIC CHEMISTRY.
+Lecture same as 21-22-23, but only one laboratory per week.
+Four credits; autumn, winter, spring.